danielbmarshall/mediabox/README.md

 # mediabox
 Mediabox is meant to be an all Docker Container based media aggregator stack.
-See original GIT at https://github.com/tom472/mediabox .
+See original GIT [here](https://github.com/tom472/mediabox).

 THIS IS ONLY A TEST FORK - I am not a developer, just customizing the really great work from tom472 to my own needs.

 Components include: